revoltage34/ptanalyzer/README.md

 # Profit-Taker Analyzer
-Analyze Warframe Profit-Taker run from EE.log, marking important timestamps and total time elapsed.
+Analyze Warframe Profit-Taker (Phase 4) run from EE.log, marking important timestamps and total time elapsed.
 For example: time betweens shield changes and leg breaks.

 **Only works correctly when you are the host when taking down Profit-Taker** (Also solo recommended, co-op untested)